The time: ninety-five years ago.

-The place: ninety miles southwest of Fort Worth.
+The place: ninety-one miles southwest of Fort Worth.

 It was December 23, 1927, and in the small town of Cisco in rural Eastland County, Santa Claus was about to bring Boyce House a most unexpected Christmas present: fame.

 Boyce House was editor of the newspaper in the town of Eastland, the county seat eight miles from Cisco.
 His coverage of an eccentric crime in late 1927 and of an equally eccentric (but more benign) news event in early 1928 would propel House from Eastland to Fort Worth, where he would live, die, and be buried.
 His coverage would also propel him from writing about the west Texas oil fields to writing books and a syndicated column, hosting his own radio program, and answering the call of Hollywood and politics.

 But first let’s go back to December 23, 1927 and the town of Cisco, where at the First National Bank things were about to go horribly wrong for Santa and his three elves.

 Marshall Ratliff, age twenty-four, was a local ex-con.

 In 1926 Ratliff and his brother Lee had held up the bank in Valera (Coleman County).
 Cisco Police Chief G. E. “Bit” Bedford had been among the lawmen responsible for Marshall Ratliff being captured, convicted, and sent to prison.
 Ratliff had been paroled but had not learned his lesson.
 He wanted a do-over.
 So, on December 23, 1927 Ratliff, wearing a Santa Claus costume made for him by his former landlady, entered the First National Bank of Cisco with fellow ex-cons Henry Helms and Robert Hill.
 All three had done time at Huntsville state prison.
 Along for the sleigh ride was Louis Davis, a relative of Helms.
 Davis had never been in trouble with the law.
 He just needed some Christmas money.